Lugges991/viviner/README.md

-# Viviner: Wine Data Scrapper
+# Viviner: Wine Data Scraper

 *This repository holds all the necessary code to run the an automation robot that extracts wine-related information at [Vivino](https://www.vivino.com).*